tomlinmi/mnt-welovemovies/README.md

 ## Database
 The database for this project is available on Postgres.
 It is connected to DBeaver to view the tables and migrated data.
 Database URL included in the knexfile.js.

+Note: in a a real project, DB and Backend environment variable info would not be public.